githubsatelliteworkshops/ci-cd-with-actions/workshop/workshop_instructions1.md

 4. Name the file as "ci.yml".
 The file that you are creating on default branch is -
     - `.github/workflows/ci.yml`
       - This will be the workflow file taking care of building and testing your source code
-      - The file content will be empty for now

 4. Commit this file